 Andre Walker Hair Beautiful Kinks Styling Crème Gelee ($23): This crème gelee is made with 3 and 4 hair types in mind.
 The shea butter, avocado oil, and mongongo oil are perfect hydration for natural hair.
 Your curls will pop, too.

-This gel-oil hydrates and elongates, while marrying two hair care essentials I use every wash day: oil and gel.
+This gel-oil hydrates and elongates while marrying two hair care essentials I use every wash day: oil and gel.
 I am officially a fan.
-However, the brand stills better representation of hair types and lengths in their ads, as I think this product is great for styling 4c hair and beyond.
+However, the brand still needs better representation of hair types and lengths in their ads, as I think this product is great for styling 4c hair and beyond.